willforman/LAN-Multiplayer-Chess/README.md

 # LAN Multiplayer Chess
 This project creates a server where users on the same network can play each other in Chess.
-It allows multiple games to be played concurrently.

 Front-end: Plain JS with HTML and CSS
 Back-end: Node.js, Express, and socket.io